-The pudgy Catholic boy plumbed his own depths, inside of his phone.
-I strolled up to him, slowed as a I passed.
+The pudgy Catholic boy plumbed his own depths, the ones inside of his phone.
+I strolled up to him.
+I slowed as a I passed.
 Pointed to the ground.

 “There’s a five-dollar bill,” I said.

-He looked up out of the phone at me, looked at my finger and then down to the bill.
+He looked up out of the phone .
+At me.
+Looked at my finger.
+Then down to the bill.
 Five dollars, after all, is still an amount of money worth noticing if it’s on the ground.
-You might not stop and pay attention to a penny, but a randomly dropped five dollar bill laying on the pavement is something of an event.
+You might not stop and pay attention to a penny or a nickel.
+Maybe even a dime.
+But a randomly dropped five dollar bill laying on the pavement is something of an event.

 The boy hardly missed a beat, before his eyes returned to his phone.

 “It’s not mine,” he said.